island-is/island.is/libs/application/template-api-modules/README.md

           read: 'all',
           write: 'all',
           api: [
-            // The api is now set to be invoked with id parameter with the value of 2 SharedApi.configure({
+            // The API is now set to be invoked with ID parameter with the value of 2 SharedApi.configure({
               params: {
                 id: 2,